vmadman/sysops-packer/README.md

 ## Documentation

-0. [Usage](./docs/usage.md) - Information about using my Vagrant boxes
+1. [Usage](./docs/usage.md) - Information about using my Vagrant boxes
-0. [Building](./docs/building.md) - Information about building my Packer Templates.
+2. [Building](./docs/building.md) - Information about building these Packer Templates.
-0. [Contributing](./docs/contributing.md) - How to contribute to this repo.
+3. [Contributing](./docs/contributing.md) - How to contribute to this repo.

 ## License